OakLake/Vision-OpenCV/README.md

 - cell.cpp: animated cellular automata in terminal (squint your eyes for maximum efficiency).

 - str_gen_sort.cpp: generate random string of predefined length range, save to file,load and sort.

+- cv_colorCircDetection.cpp: detecting coloured circles with HoughCircles in opencv, with slider for adjusting parameters (colour and tuning).